 Since the global launch of the 1% club in 2010, we have seen a significant increase in activity and participation, largely through our network of 1% club champions.
 These champions work at every site that we operate to ensure our community activity meets local needs and that all of our operations take ownership of their engagement activities.

-Further details on how we are tackling the issue of community engagement, involvement and education can be found on pages 28-29 of the Sustainability Report.
+Further details on how we are tackling the issue of community engagement, involvement and education can be found in our 2020 Sustainability Report.

 Our overall commitment is to uphold the principles of socially responsible business practices and respect the interests of everyone affected by its activities and actions, including our employees, customers, suppliers, shareholders and the general community at large.